A beginner’s guide to blogging for business

-The cost is pretty nominal – the price for a domain name (if you don’t already have one) and a few pounds a month for web hosting.
+The cost is pretty nominal – the price for a domain name (if you don’t already have one) and a few pounds a month for a great UK web hosting plan.
 You can get everything you need to start your blog from 123-reg.

 Step 2: Choose your preferred blogging platform

 Gone are the days when you had to manually code your site.
 Now you have a plethora of content management systems (CMSs) to choose from that make the process of getting a blog up and running a piece of cake.
 You have WordPress, b2evolution, Drupal and Joomla.

 However, if you’re a complete beginner, we recommend WordPress.
 Why?
 Because it’s massive.
 It’s the biggest and most popular blogging platform in the world, with countless plugins, add-ons, themes and templates.
 Plus, it’s super easy to use even if you have no technical skills.

 So, if you’re a beginner and not very technical, we recommend using WordPress as a CMS as it’s the most popular and easiest to use platform to manage blog content.
 Plus, you’ll have access to a huge collection of free and paid plugins that can help enhance your visitors’ experience on your blog and turn your site into a social butterfly.

 With WordPress hosting from 123 Reg you can get blogging in a matter of seconds.
 Everything’s pre-coded and ready to go so you don’t have to worry about a complex installation process or touching any lines of code.